 No. Data storage is handled by the Internet Computer's built-in persistence model.
 There is no external database layer.
 For most app use cases this is seamless — you describe what data you want to store and the AI handles the implementation.

-Can I add packages to package.json?
+Can I add npm packages or third-party libraries?

 What if I need a technology that's not on the list?